Speech-Language Pathology

 Matriculation for students with Bachelor Degrees in Communication Sciences and Disorders is two (2) years or five (5) semesters.

-Matriculation for students with bachelors in other areas will be at least two and a half (2.5) years or six-seven (6-7) semesters, which includes completion of the pre-requisite program.
-Students who take the pre-requisite courses can complete all of them in one semester, or spread them over two semesters.
+Matriculation for students with bachelors in other areas will be at least two and a half (2.5) years or six-seven (6-7) semesters, which includes completion of the pre-requisite courses.
+Students who take the pre-requisite courses can complete all of them in one semester or spread them over two semesters.
+FMU offers online pre-requisite courses for individuals with bachelors in other areas.

 Accreditation Status

-The Master of Speech-Language Pathology (MSLP) education program in speech-language pathology {residential} at Francis Marion University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-Candidacy is a “pre-accreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.
+The Master of Speech-Language Pathology (MSLP) education program in speech-language pathology {residential} at Francis Marion University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 For complaints, please visit: https://caa.asha.org/programs/complaints/